All posts

 How to Guard a Shooter Coming Off Screens

 Chasing a shooter off screens is one of the hardest skills in basketball.
-Here's the footwork, the reads, and the drills that actually work.
+Here is the 5-step navigation sequence — pre-screen positioning, footwork through the screen, recovery, and the drills that build the skill.

 Guarding a movement shooter — think Klay Thompson, Buddy Hield, Desmond Bane — is different from guarding a ballhandler.
 You're not defending isolation.
 You're defending motion.
 The skill is different, the preparation is different, and most players never train it correctly.